-Ariel works internationally between Scotland, the Republic of Ireland & Northern Ireland as a professional stiltwalker and teacher, as well as pushing the boundaries in which the public & young people experience Gaelic & Irish through a range of contemporary artforms, providing a very innovative & enjoyable way to expose audiences to the language.
+Ariel works internationally between Scotland, the Republic of Ireland & Northern Ireland, pushing the boundaries in which the public & young people experience Gaelic & Irish through a range of contemporary artforms, providing a very innovative & enjoyable way to expose audiences to the language.
 Since mid 2013, Ariel has delivered more than 300 workshops in some 85 schools and communities across Scotland & Northern Ireland.

 "One of Ireland's leading Stilt Performers" Down District Council, Northern Ireland